 The total limit on long-term cash investments, and the total limit on non-specified investments is £7m.

-If these restrictions mean that insufficient commercial organisations of "high credit quality" are available to invest the Council's cash balances, then the surplus will be deposited with the UK Government, via the Debt Management Office for example, or with other local authorities.
+If these restrictions mean that insufficient commercial organisations of "high credit quality" are available to invest the council's cash balances, then the surplus will be deposited with the UK Government, via the Debt Management Office for example, or with other local authorities.
 This will cause a reduction in the level of investment income earned, but will protect the principal sum invested.

-The Council has no reason to expect any losses from counterparties in relation to deposits and has unallocated revenue reserves of £450k (working balance) to cover investment losses.
+The council has no reason to expect any losses from counterparties in relation to deposits and has unallocated revenue reserves of £550k (working balance) to cover investment losses.

-Note 37.
-Nature and extent of risks arising from financial instruments (continued) Credit exposures to the authority's customers.
+Credit exposures to the authority's customers.

-Customers for goods and services are assessed depending on the nature of the service or goods provided, i.e. a commercial waste customer will be assessed on their past history with the Council among other things and services withdrawn if payment stop whereas debtors for statutory services may be dealt with more leniently.
+Customers for goods and services are assessed depending on the nature of the service or goods provided, i.e. a commercial waste customer will be assessed on their past history with the council among other things and services withdrawn if payment stop whereas debtors for statutory services may be dealt with more leniently.
 Financial checks are carried out for some customers depending on the contract values.
 A credit checking agency is used to check substantial creditors before contracts are awarded.

-The following analysis summarises the Council's potential maximum exposure to credit risk, based on experience of default and write offs over the last five financial years.
+The following analysis summarises the council's potential maximum exposure to credit risk, based on experience of default and write offs over the last five financial years.
 We have no evidence to suggest that market conditions are any different to the estimated default level.